HASSRaccoon/Systems-DS-Grab-Simulation/README.md

 # System Design Studio 2023: Team Grabies Code

-Our Agen-based Model is built on React, JavaScript and HTML.
+Our Agent-based Model is built on React, JavaScript and HTML.

 Steps to launch our code: